StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Mesh/Find.md

 ---
 layout: default
 title: Mesh.Find
 description: Finds the Mesh with the matching id, and returns a reference to it.
-If no Mesh it found, it returns null.
+If no Mesh is found, it returns null.
 ---
 # [Mesh]({{site.url}}/Pages/StereoKit/Mesh.html).Find